shohiebsense/shohiebsense.github.io/_posts/2022-03-06-Display-Pdf-on-Android.md

 then you realized again, I want `the next page` functionality using `scrollable` too

 1  You need a flag to detect the edge of Pdf Image.
-It can differentate between scroll of Column/Row and the Image itself.
+It can differentiate between scroll of Column/Row and the Image itself.
 2. From number 1, you need flags for TopTreshold, RightTreshold, BottomTreshold and LeftTreshold.
 3. You need mutable value of `scaleX` and `scaleY`
 4. Mind that if the scale is `1` (default), the edge flags are in no need.